How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 Conclusion

-Overall, SELinux provides mandatory access control at the kernel level with fine-grained policy enforcement and comprehensive audit logging.
-Installation on Ubuntu requires disabling AppArmor, installing the SELinux packages, activating the subsystem, and rebooting so the filesystem can be relabeled.
-Keep the system in permissive mode while you review audit logs, tune file contexts, and enable only the booleans your workloads need, then switch to enforcing mode once tests look clean.
-At that point Ubuntu benefits from SELinux’s default policy framework, limiting process capabilities and logging violations for continuous monitoring.
+SELinux on Ubuntu provides kernel-level mandatory access control with fine-grained policy enforcement and comprehensive audit logging that goes well beyond AppArmor’s path-based profile model.
+Installing SELinux on Ubuntu requires disabling AppArmor, installing the core packages, running selinux-activate, and rebooting for the initial filesystem relabel.
+Keep the system in permissive mode while reviewing audit logs, tuning file contexts, and enabling the booleans your workloads need, then switch to enforcing mode once tests are clean.
+For further Ubuntu security hardening, see our guides on Fail2Ban on Ubuntu and UFW firewall on Ubuntu.

 Leave a Comment